This is the third article in my series of tenancy and property management tips for landlords.

 I would like to take a pause and remind you of my tip #3 – Stay calm and act professionally.
 This is ‘business’, try not to get too emotionally involved.
 We call this Landlord Rage at Landlord Action, which is when a landlord, can make regrettable mistakes in this process.

 Always give your tenant the opportunity to pay their rent.
 Try to understand what issues they are experiencing, i.e. job loss, marital split etc and work out a plan.
 It’s better to know this now rather than 4 months down the line when the debt has become too big for them to manage.

-If your rent is due say on the 1st September, by the time you come to 2nd October, they will be 2 months in arrears (as rent is paid in advance) and that’s when you will be ready to serve a Section 8 Notice for breach of tenancy.
+For example, if your rent is due on the 1st September, by the time you come to 2nd October, they will be 2 months in arrears (as rent is paid in advance) and that’s when you will be ready to serve a Section 8 Notice for breach of tenancy.

 You would base your Notice on Ground 8 which is a mandatory ground where the court dealing with the case would pass judgement to grant a possession order.